caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

     Number of rows of input .MS that are processed in a single chunk when using Crystalball to predict calibrator visibilities in the model column.
 If zero, it will be set automatically.

+  **meerkat_crystalball_model_chunks**

+    *int*, *optional*, *default = 0*

+    Number of model components that are processed in a single chunk when using Crystalball to predict calibrator visibilities in the model column.
+If zero, it will be set automatically.

   **no_verify**

     *bool*, *optional*, *default = False*